glennklockwood/limelead-quartz-content/Government's role in AI.md

 ## Infrastructure

-The [[doe]] Secretary of Energy Advisory Board (SEAB) created a report on [Recommendations on Powering Artificial Intelligence and Data Center Infrastructure](https://www.energy.gov/sites/default/files/2024-08/Powering%20AI%20and%20Data%20Center%20Infrastructure%20Recommendations%20July%202024.pdf).
+The [[DOE]] Secretary of Energy Advisory Board (SEAB) created a report on [Recommendations on Powering Artificial Intelligence and Data Center Infrastructure](https://www.energy.gov/sites/default/files/2024-08/Powering%20AI%20and%20Data%20Center%20Infrastructure%20Recommendations%20July%202024.pdf).

 ## Opinions of others

-Matt Hourihan posted a call to action which struck a nerve with me: [Why America Must Invest in [[doe]] Labs To Win the AI Race Against China | RealClearDefense](https://www.realcleardefense.com/articles/2024/03/14/why_america_must_invest_in_doe_labs_to_win_the_ai_race_against_china_1018211.html).
+Matt Hourihan posted a call to action which struck a nerve with me: [Why America Must Invest in DOE Labs To Win the AI Race Against China | RealClearDefense](https://www.realcleardefense.com/articles/2024/03/14/why_america_must_invest_in_doe_labs_to_win_the_ai_race_against_china_1018211.html).
 I personally don’t care about the CCP stuff (yet); more power to them from the standpoint of innovation.
 But my perspective is admittedly myopic in this area.

 Bruce Schneier called for government-created foundation models ([Essays: Public AI as an Alternative to Corporate AI - Schneier on Security](https://www.schneier.com/essays/archives/2024/03/public-ai-as-an-alternative-to-corporate-ai.html)).
 Ideally sure, but practical hurdles make this untenable.